-intro\to\gui/solution/bilayer.hoc contains a properly configured CellBuilder, plus a custom interface for running simulations.
+intro_to_gui/solution/bilayer.hoc contains a properly configured CellBuilder, plus a custom interface for running simulations.
 The one item it doesn't have is a VariableStepControl.

 bilayer.hoc is actually a session file that was given the "hoc" extension so that MSWin users could launch it by double clicking on the file name.
+For didactic reasons we prefer that you load it from Python instead.